bkryza/decorest/README.rst

 ~~~~~~~
 This decorator allows to specify a method which returns binary stream of data.
 Adding this decorator to a method will add a :py:`stream=True`
-argument to the requests_ call and will by default return entire requests
+argument to the requests_ or httpx_ call and will by default returns entire response
-object which then can be accessed for instance using :py:`iter_content()` method.
+object, which then can be accessed for instance using :py:`iter_content()` method.

 .. code-block:: python